 Selecting a path

-The Career Center can help you choose an academic major or career, create a strong resume, conduct an effective job search, prepare for job interviews and take advantage of NC State resources in contacting and meeting potential employers.
+The Career Development Center can help you choose an academic major or career, create a strong resume, conduct an effective job search, prepare for job interviews and take advantage of NC State resources in contacting and meeting potential employers.

 Virtual Advising can provide you with academic information that may affect your academic major or career choices.
 Both virtual and face-to-face cross-curricular advising is available.